Merle (dog coat): Health issues

-Dogs with two copies of the merle gene (homozygous merle or "double merle") have an even higher chance of being deaf and with vision impairments.
-The UK Kennel Club has acknowledged the health risk associated with homozygous merle and stopped registering puppies produced from merle to merle matings in 2013.
+Dogs with two copies of some versions of the merle allele (called "double merle") have an even higher probability of being deaf and with vision impairments.
+The UK Kennel Club has acknowledged the health risk associated with these particular homozygous merles and stopped registering puppies produced from merle to merle matings in 2013.
 Merle to merle mating is currently only forbidden in three breeds.
-Recent research indicates that the majority of health issues occur in dogs carrying both piebald and merle genes.

 The suppression of pigment cells (melanocytes) in the iris and in the stria vascularis of the cochlea (inner ear) leads to blue eyes and deafness.
-An auditory-pigmentation disorder in humans, Waardenberg syndrome, reflects some of the problems associated with heterozygous and homozygous merle dogs and genetic research in dogs has been undertaken with the goal of better understanding the genetic basis of this human condition.
+An auditory-pigmentation disorder in humans, Waardenberg syndrome, reflects some of the problems associated with homozygous merle dogs and genetic research in dogs has been undertaken with the goal of better understanding the genetic basis of this human condition.

 Ocular defects

-Dogs who are homozygous for the merle pattern gene often have visual and auditory deficits.
-These dogs are sometimes referred to as 'double merle' and sometimes incorrectly referred to as 'lethal white'.
-Ocular defects include microphthalmia, conditions causing increased ocular pressure, and colobomas, among others.
+Dogs who are homozygous for certain merle alleles often have visual and auditory deficits.
+These dogs are sometimes referred to as "double merle" and sometimes incorrectly referred to as "lethal white".
+Ocular defects include microphthalmia, conditions causing increased ocular pressure and colobomas, among others.
 Double merle dogs may be deaf or blind or both, and can carry ocular defects in blue or colored eyes.
 Currently no studies have been done to prove whether or not the merle gene affects the eyes, causing blindness.

 Auditory defects

 In one study of 38 dachshunds by a German researcher, partial hearing loss was found in 54.6% of double merles and 36.8% of single merles.
-1 out of the 11 (9.1%) double merles was fully deaf while none of the single merles were.
-Another study done by Texas A&M University found that of 22 double merles, 8 were completely deaf and two were deaf in one ear.
-Of 48 single merles, only one was deaf in one ear, and none were completely deaf.
+One out of the 11 (9.1%) double merles was fully deaf while none of the single merles were.
+Another study done by Texas A&M University found that of 22 double merles, eight were completely deaf and two were deaf in one ear.
+Of 48 single merles, one was deaf in one ear and none were completely deaf.
 In another study of 70 dogs, 15 of them Catahoula Curs, 4 of the Catahoulas were deaf, while 86% of the double merles of other breeds were deaf.

-Deaf, blind, and deaf and blind dogs can have good lives when properly cared for.
-There are a variety of internet groups dedicated to supporting carers of such dogs.
+Deaf and/or blind dogs can live well with proper care.
+Various internet groups are dedicated to supporting carers of such dogs.
 Deaf dogs can compete successfully in agility.